cloudfour/guides/css/README.md

 ### Property Sorting

-It is recommended to order all property declarations categorically rather than randomly or alphabetically.
-The high-level categories that determine this property order are loosely based on the [Outside In] method described by Guy Routledge:
+The recommended order of all property declarations is by category, rather than by random or by name.
+The basis for these property categories is the [Outside In] method described by Guy Routledge:

 >The gist of the technique is to start with big-picture properties which impact stuff outside the element and work in towards the finer details.
 This is why I call it the “Outside In” method.